Update: December 2022

 The Brythonic people who populated the area (and who were also called The Gododdin) had strongholds at Din Eidyn (now called Edinburgh) and Manaw Gododdin (near Stirling).

 Written in Old Welsh (Brythonic), the date and authorship of the poem are still the subject of some dispute, but it is traditionally ascribed to the poet Aneurin and is said to have been written in the 7th century AD.

 At that time, there was no strong tradition of writing things down amongst the Brythonic people (poems and stories where usually handed down orally), so, although the poem is thought to have been written in the 7th century, the only surviving written version (The Book of Aneurin) was written in the 13th century.

 The only manuscript in existence is held at the National Library of Wales in Aberystwyth.

-It is a heroic poem that charts the heroic deeds of a small army of British Celts in a battle against the Angles at a place called Catraeth by the writer – usually identified now as Catterick in North Yorkshire.
-It turned out badly for the Britons, who were almost all killed!
+It is a poem that charts the heroic deeds of a small army of British Celts in a battle against the Angles at a place called Catraeth – usually identified now as Catterick in North Yorkshire.
+It turned out badly for the Britons, who were almost all killed.